awt-pj-ws23-24-generative-agents-3/generative-agents/README.md

 of the README.md file in the agents-interaction/terraform folder.
 Do not forget to update the API URL and to use your own container registry in the main.tf file with the image that uses the API URL.

+## Try on Google Colab

+You can also try it directly on Google Colab: https://colab.research.google.com/drive/1052Fr2AMu_jop2oRTD44DLBqPg1HKGkW?usp=sharing